 A Bit About Handles

-It would appear that we are still far away from designing the perfect handle, which is not costly, and adds too much weight.
+It would appear that we are still far away from designing the perfect handle, which is not costly, nor adds too much weight.
 Until then, a bandanna makes for a good insulator, if you don’t have gloves.

 Having said this, campfire cooking equipment has come a long way indeed.
 Lightweight (for the most part), durable, occasionally non-stick, and most importantly produced by reputable manufacturers who are competing aggressively for your hard-earned cash.

 There is just one thing left to do, since you know you have to get out into the wilderness.
 And that is to plan your next adventure!
 Only this time, ensure that you have one or more these items in your kit.

 And if you still don’t know what to bring on for cooking, check out my article about the best camping food ideas.
 Don’t do it on an empty stomach, though!

 Daniel is a gear freak when it comes to hiking, climbing and camping.
 He went to REI Outdoor School to meet new people and learn best practices.
 Don’t even try to argue with him about the latest backpack or ice axe, he tried most of them.
 Daniel’s dream is to climb Mount Everest.